 - Always run with a hypo treatment and your phone, and emergency money buy a sugary drink if the hypo treatment doesn’t work – regaining a ‘normal’ level while running may take more sugar than when resting

-In April, Thomas takes on the 123rd Boston Marathon, the last of the six Abbott World Marathons he has left to complete, proving that pretty much anything is possible with diabetes.
-Go smash it, Thomas!
+In April, Thomas successfully completed the 123rd Boston Marathon, the last of the six Abbott World Marathons he had left to run.
+This made him an elite ‘Six Star Finisher’ and proved that pretty much anything is possible with diabetes.
+Congratulations, Thomas!